 Abstract

 Anthropogenic watershed disturbance has increased sediment stress on many coral reefs, and integrated ridge-to-reef understanding of sediment dynamics is needed to support coral conservation.
-Sediment accumulation on flat-surfaced sediment pods and in tubular sediment traps was monitored quasi-monthly for one year at 9 sites in Faga’alu Bay, American Samoa, and related to suspended sediment yield from the adjacent watershed, wave heights, benthic sediment composition, and water circulation patterns in the small, coral reef-fringed embayment.
-Similar to other studies, sediment pods measured an order of magnitude less sediment accumulation than adjacent sediment traps.
-Sediment accumulated in traps was predominantly carbonate and generally reflected the composition of surrounding benthic sediment at each site, though sites on the north reef showed higher terrigenous fractions than the surrounding seabed, suggesting enrichment by terrigenous stream discharge.
-Terrigenous sediment accumulation in the sediment trap nearest the stream outlet was significantly correlated with suspended sediment yield from the stream, but not at sites on the reef flat, suggesting accumulation was dominated by fluvial processes only near the stream outlet.
-Sediment accumulation rates in some sediment traps on the reef flat and fore reef were significantly correlated with mean wave heights, suggesting wave-driven resuspension of reef-derived sediment was the dominant source of sediment accumulation in those areas.
-Sediment accumulation on sediment pods, however, was negatively correlated with wave heights on the reef flat and fore reef, suggesting any accumulated sediment from resuspension was removed by advection and residence time was low.
-Average sediment accumulation on sediment pods and in sediment traps exceeded literature values for coral health impact thresholds in some collections, near the stream outlet, over the more quiescent northern reef, and in deep areas on the fore reef near the channel incised into the reef flat.
-The understanding of sediment accumulation patterns and their potential impact on coral health developed here was accomplished using relatively simple methods that require few technical and personnel resources, and strongly supports local management actions to reduce sediment yield from the watershed.
+Sediment accumulation on sediment pods and in traps was monitored quasi-monthly for one year at nine sites in small, coral reef-fringed embayment in American Samoa, where a quarry in the watershed has increased sediment load to the coast for decades.
+Accumulation rates were evaluated relative to suspended sediment yield (SSY) from the watershed, wave heights, benthic sediment composition, and water circulation patterns.
+Spatial patterns in accumulation was driven by hydrodynamics, with more accumulation on the northern reef, where water residence times are higher and coral shows signs of damage from sedimentation.
+Sediment accumulated in traps was predominantly carbonate and generally reflected the composition of surrounding benthic sediment, though sediment on the north reef had higher terrigenous fractions than the surrounding seabed.
+Accumulation of terrigenous sediment in the traps correlated with SSY at the site nearest the stream mouth, but not at sites on the reef flat.
+Sediment accumulation in three traps on the reef flat and fore reef correlated with mean wave heights but not SSY, indicated wave-driven resuspension of reef-derived sediment was the dominant driver of sediment accumulation.
+Sediment accumulation on the pods, however, correlated negatively with wave heights on the reef flat and fore reef, indicating any accumulated sediment from resuspension was removed by advection and residence time on the seabed was low.
+Accumulation rates exceeded thresholds for impacts on coral health in some collections near the stream mouth, over the more quiescent northern reef, and in deep areas on the fore reef near the channel.
+The results indicate that episodic terrigenous sediment inputs during storm events could have chronic impacts on reefs through repeated resuspension during periods with high wave energy.
+The understanding of sediment accumulation patterns and their potential impact on coral health developed here was accomplished using relatively simple methods that require few technical and personnel resources, and supports local management actions to reduce sediment yield from the watershed.

 Keywords: